Kedarnath (film): Marketing and release

 On 24 November, a short dialogue promo of the film was released, titled "Panditji Senti Hogaye."
 It depicts Mukku as a "free-spirited woman" who doesn't want to be confined to household chores and running her parents' hotel.
 She is in conflict with her dad, whom she calls "Panditji," and dreams of going off on her own.

 On 27 November 2018, lead actors Rajput and Khan promoted the film on the Reality TV singing competition show Sa Re Ga Ma Pa.
 On 28 November 2018, the film's fourth song, "Jaan 'Nisaar," was released.
-A love ballad sung in both male and female versions by Arijit Singh and Asees Kaur respectively, written by Amitabh Bhattacharya and composed by Amit Trivedi, the song depicts the caste-based conflict and heartbreak the couple eventually go through in their relationship.
+A love ballad sung in both male and female versions by Arijit Singh and Asees Kaur respectively, written by Amitabh Bhattacharya and composed by Amit Trivedi, the song depicts the caste-based conflict and heartbreak the couple eventually go through in their relationship.south Africa.

-On 2 December, a second short dialogue video was uploaded -"Aadat daal lo", which depicts Mukku's wit against Mansoor's flirtatious insults, and eventually her romantic inclinations towards him.
+On 2 December, a second short dialogue video was uploaded, "Aadat daal lo", which depicts Mukku's wit against Mansoor's flirtatious insults, and eventually her romantic inclination towards him.
 On 4 December, another short dialogue was released, titled "Koshish Ki Hai Kabhi" which reveals the ensuing romantic banter between Mukku and Mansoor as they journey through the mountains.
-5 December, several days before the film's release, the producers held a special screening for Bollywood industry personalities.
+On 5 December, two days before the film's release, the producers held a special screening for Bollywood personalities.